 The reason is that in many states GED test students outperform regular high school graduates in college and that the required scoring standards were set too high in comparison to high school graduation standards.

-GED test officials say that when the high school levels of performance will go up, they will definitely adjust the required GED test scores again, and that they will continue to ensure that GED test graduates hold the same standards as regular high school graduates.
+GED test officials say that when the high school levels of performance go up, they will adjust the required GED test scores again and that they will continue to ensure that GED test graduates hold the same standards as regular high school graduates.

 For now, this means that GED test takers pass the GED tests if they reach the 145 points mark.
 Retroactively this means that thousands of disappointed GED test applicants who failed by just a few points over the past two years will learn soon that they have earned their GED test diploma anyway.
 Great news.